mhscc/web-dev-workshop/nextjs/NEXTJSTUTORIAL.md

 ## [TailwindCSS](https://tailwindcss.com/)

-A quick overview of [TailwindCSS](https://www.youtube.com/watch?v=mr15Xzb1Ook&t=26s)
+#### A quick overview of [TailwindCSS](https://www.youtube.com/watch?v=mr15Xzb1Ook&t=26s)

-Tailwindcss is a CSS framework, it makes designing website faster and easier.
-Overall, there is not much difference between CSS and TailwindCSS.
-It's also not too hard to learn because Visual Studio Code give hints.
+Tailwindcss is a CSS framework that makes website design faster and easier.
+Overall, there isn't much of a difference between CSS and TailwindCSS.
+It's also not too difficult to learn because Visual Studio Code provides hints.

-For styling you don’t have to memorize everything, the documentation is always available on the official website.
-Go to https://tailwindcss.com/docs/ and search up the styling you wish to add, read the documentation and follow it.
+You don't have to memorize everything for styling because the documentation is always available on the official website.
+Go to https://tailwindcss.com/docs/ and search for the styling you want to add, then read and follow the documentation.

 To learn more about TailwindCSS, I suggest going over this [series](https://www.youtube.com/watch?v=kMiMlB5PZRM&list=PL4cUxeGkcC9gpXORlEHjc5bgnIi5HEGhw&index=13).